AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 #### State {#state}

 A state is an indicator of user interaction with a component.
-For example, when a user enters erroneus data in a text box, the state of the text box changes to an error state.
+For example, when a user enters erroneous data in a text box, the state of the text box changes to an error state.
 Theme editor lets you specify styling for a particular state.

 Options for customizing state styles vary for different components.